MSc/Postgraduate Diploma Environmental Health

 - Stranks, J. (2007) Health and Safety at Work.
 Kogan Page.

 Careers / Further study

-You will need to develop scientific and technological knowledge - as well as collaboration skills for working closely with other professionals and communities.
+You'll need to develop scientific and technological knowledge - as well as collaboration skills for working closely with other professionals and communities.

 Watch the CIEH's short film about a career in Environmental Health, which will show you the scope of employment opportunities for EHPs and give you a flavour of the diverse work situations you may find yourself in.